Directive 8020: Story and design

-The mission of the Cassiopeia crew is based on Apollo 10 (Apollo 10's Lunar Module, Snoopy pictured) in that both missions involved only orbiting and not landing.
-Three of the game's protagonists also share surnames with the three crew members of Apollo 10; Stafford, Young, and Cernan.
+Apollo 10's Lunar Module, Snoopy.
+The mission of the Cassiopeia is based on Apollo 10, as both missions involved orbiting without landing.
+Three of the game's protagonists also share surnames with the Apollo 10 crew: Cernan, Stafford, and Young.

-Directive 8020, like previous entries in the anthology, was designed to be a standalone story, but all of the games are in a shared universe, so Supermassive included easter eggs that refer to other games in the anthology.
-Doyle described Directive 8020 as "The Thing in deep space".
-Doyle stated that the game also takes inspiration from other sci-fi horror films including Solaris (1972), Alien (1979), Event Horizon (1997), Pandorum (2009), Prometheus (2012), Life (2017), and Sputnik (2020).
-Other influences include H. P. Lovecraft's cosmic horrors.
+Directive 8020, like previous entries in the series, was designed to be a standalone story, but all of the games are in a shared universe, so Supermassive included easter eggs that refer to other games in the series.
+Doyle described Directive 8020 as "The Thing in deep space", citing further inspiration from H. P. Lovecraft's cosmic horror and sci-fi horror films such as Solaris (1972), Alien (1979), Event Horizon (1997), Pandorum (2009), Prometheus (2012), Life (2017), and Sputnik (2020).
+Expanding on these cinematic influences, McDonald stated that the game's design was also heavily inspired by the Star Trek and Star Wars franchises, specifically regarding the precision required during astronaut operations and the close-knit relationships formed among spacefarers.
 The game's title is inspired by NASA directive 8020.7G, which was about biological contamination control for outbound and inbound planetary spacecraft.
-McDonald said Apollo 10, was a "dress rehearsal" for the eventual moon landing, and added that the crew of the Cassiopeia was given a similar order.
+McDonald said Apollo 10, was a "dress rehearsal" for the eventual moon landing, and added that the crew of the Cassiopeia were given a similar order.
 He further compared Apollo 10 and the Cassiopeia mission in that the Apollo 10 crew were sent just to fly around the moon and then return, and the Cassiopeia crew has similar orders to not land on Tau Ceti f.
+Doyle stated that much like the rumoured rationale for the Apollo 10 mission, the Cassiopeia was intentionally short-fueled to prevent the crew from being tempted to land, which ultimately leaves them stranded when they crash on the planet.

 McDonald said the team leaned into body horror with Directive 8020 in order to "conjure up some truly horrible forms" for the Hunter.
 There are different designs of it throughout the game including when it is half-transformed into a human which McDonald called "really nasty".
 The design of the Hunter was changed multiple times, with the team taking advantage of the extra time they had between game releases to "iterate and make it as good as it needs to be".